arn-c0de/InteractiveChecklists/README.md

 For most users the **QR code method** is secure enough and very simple.

-**Install the DCS export script (required):** Copy `export.lua` from `scripts/DCS-SCRIPTS-FOLDER-Experimental` into your DCS Export scripts folder (for example: `%USERPROFILE%\Saved Games\DCS\Scripts\Export\`).
-This script causes DCS to write entity batches and player telemetry files into the subfolder the Python forwarder reads.
-After copying, start or reload your mission (or restart DCS) so the export script is activated.

 ### For Linux/macOS or advanced users (manual start)